November 6, 2018

 11. Cozy base layers

-Give them a solid foundation for ski days and camping trips with lightweight, moisture-wicking base layers.
-These MEC long johns have flat seams to prevent chafing, and an anti-odour treatment for an extra wear or two before it’s time for a wash.
+Give them a solid foundation for ski days and camping trips with a MEC base layer top.
+These MEC base layer bottoms have flat seams to prevent chafing, and an anti-odour treatment for an extra wear or two before it’s time for a wash.

 12. Their first puffy suit